kb-labb/scandinavian-lm-leonardo/notes/meeting_minutes.md

 Meetings notes

+#### 2024-11-04

+We begun training 1.8B param baseline models (deduplicated, gopher filtered data), and models on fineweb filtered data.
+We train them on ~35B tokens.
+These now need to be evaluated.

+* The goal is to evaluate with Perplexity measures on validation sets from the same pretraining corpora that we trained on.
+* A further possibility is to use ScandEval.
+Adapt it to use with HF:s evaluation framework LightEval.
+* Mimir and SuperLim are also possibilities.
+But since they are monolingual, and in the case of SuperLim also adapted to Encoder models, we initially focus on the first two suggestions above.

 #### 2024-09-09

 Discussions relating to quality scoring with LLMs.
 Previous 2 weeks we scores 500k docs each in Swedish, Norwegian and Danish with the original fineweb prompt (in English).
 This week we want to add the original Ask-LLM prompt for comparison.
 Additionally, train BERT regressors on the fineweb scores so we can score the entire corpus with fineweb-edu scores.